HeartArmy/Global-Live-Chat-Room/README.md

 ## 📧 Feedback

 Have suggestions or feedback?
 Send them to **arhampersonal at icloud dot com**

+## ℹ️ Notes

+- **Flags in development**: Local/dev environments may not include geo headers, so `/api/geo` can return `null`.
+In production (e.g., Vercel), flags are consistently populated.
+If desired, add a simple dev-only country picker for testing.
+- **Privacy**: Only 2-letter country codes are stored alongside messages; no PII is stored.

 ## 🛡️ Privacy & Security